zzxwill/odps/intl.en-US/User Guide/Security/Resource share across project space/Package usage method.md

 2. Prj2 administrator Bob installs a package in prj2.

     ```
-        Use prm9;
+        use prj2;
-        Install package; -- installs a package
+        install package prj1.datamining; -- installs a package
-        Describe package maid; -- view a list of resources in the package
+        describe package prj1.datamining; -- view a list of resources in the package
     ```

 3. Bob self-authorizes the package.

     ```
-        Use prm9;
+        use prj2;
-        Grant read on package prj1.datamining to user alike $ --; -- authorization of Bob to use package via ACL
+        grant Read on package prj1.datamining to user aliyun$bob@aliyun.com; -- authorization of Bob to use package via ACL
     ```